-The Library of the International Court of Justice has its origins in the Library of the Permanent Court of International Justice.
-Before its own Library was created in January 1931, the Permanent Court only had access to the collection of the Peace Palace Library.
-Since then, a privileged relationship has existed between the two libraries, based on rules established in 1931 and confirmed by a modus vivendi dating from 1946.
+The Library of the International Court of Justice succeeded the Library of the Permanent Court of International Justice.
+Until January 1931, when it created its own library, the Permanent Court only had access to the collection of the Peace Palace Library.
+Since then, the two libraries have enjoyed a privileged relationship, based on rules established in 1931 and confirmed by a modus vivendi dating from 1946.

 Since its creation, the Library’s collection has expanded considerably and now contains some 60,000 volumes (more than 30,000 titles).